d9r-dev/public-learning/pages/Husky.md

 		    echo "JIRA ID '$JIRA_ID_IN_CURRENT_BRANCH_NAME', matched in current branch name, prepended to commit message.
 (Use --no-verify to skip)" fi
 		  ```
 		- checks if the branch name contains a Jira Id.
-If so it checks if the
+If so it checks if the Jira Id of the branch name and the Jira Id of the commit message are the same
+		- if the branch name contains a jira Id and